-- 1. Use py2exe, or a similar solution, to turn your main Python file into an executable that will run without Python installed. - 2.
-Use installer builder software to create a single EXE file that contains your game's files.
+- 1. Turn your main Python file into an executable that runs without Python installed. - Use installer builder software to create a single EXE file that contains your game's files.

-Creating the installer will make your game accessible to the widest audience, and is essential if your game is intended to be commercial.
-You can skip the second step if your intended audience is technical enough to uncompress a ZIP file and double-click an EXE file.
+Creating the installer makes your game accessible to the widest audience, and is essential if your game is intended to be commercial.
+You can skip the second step if your intended audience is technical enough to decompress a ZIP file and double-click an EXE file.